replayio/docs/src/app/time-travel-intro/what-is-time-travel/page.md

 ---
 title: What is time travel?
-description: Replay Test Suites bring time-traveling DevTools to your existing Cypress, Playwright or any other test suites
 ---

-Software development should feel magical, but when you’re stuck and feeling alone it does not.
-Replay restores that feeling of magic by making it easier to see and understand how software works and by making debugging faster and collaborative.

 Time travel debugging is not a new idea.
 In fact it’s one of the oldest.
 Ever since the first bugs were created, folks have been trying to figure out how to record and replay them, so they can capture them once, put them under the microscope, and figure out how they occurred.